stashapp/CommunityScripts/plugins/renamerOnUpdate/README.md

 # Change filename no matter what
 use_default_template  =  True
 default_template  =  "$date $title"
-# A space will seperate performer.
+# Use space as a performer separator
 performer_splitchar  =  " "
-# If more than 3 performers, the $performer field will be ignored.
+# If the scene has more than 3 performers, the $performer field will be ignored.
 performer_limit  =  3
 ```
 The scene was just scanned, everything is default (Title = Filename).